kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/enforce_job_management/manage_jobs_without_queue_name.md

 ## Setup default LocalQueue

 LocalQueueDefaulting is an Alpha feature that allows the use of a LocalQueue with name `default` as the default LocalQueue for workloads in the same namespace that do not have the `kueue.x-k8s.io/queue-name` label.
-The feature is gated by a feature the `LocalQueueDefaulting` feature gate, and is disabled by default.
+The feature is gated by the `LocalQueueDefaulting` feature gate, and is disabled by default.
 To use this feature:

 - Enable the LocalQueueDefaulting feature gate.
 Refer to the [feature gates configuration](/docs/installation/#change-the-feature-gates-configuration) guide for details.
 - create a LocalQueue with the name `default`.